-How to flush DNS cache on Linux?
+How to flush the DNS cache on Linux?

-Linux uses Domain Name System protocol between the client and the DNS server.
-To perform the translation, the client sends a DNS request with the URL name and in response gets the IP address back.
-For example, if you ping a URL you can see the IP address of the server in response.
+Domain Name System(DNS) is the protocol between the client and the lookup server.
+To perform the translation, the client sends a DNS request with the URL string and, in response, gets the IP address.

 # ping www.google.com